whatisAI/whatisAI.github.io/_posts/2025-10-20-IntroAgents.md

-The demo

-You can play around with the demo https://huggingface.co/spaces/cvclpl/small_travel_agent You will need to provide a password which you can obtain if you DM me.

 As discussed, the agent is calling tools that make use of the datasets I have uploaded.
 Although the evaluation framework is not in place, I have validated a handful of prompts and the flight prices provided by the demo are not made up but rather taken from the dummy data in the csv files available in the tools.
 As mentioned above, when the agent is asked for flight prices outside the October-December range it will correctly say it does not have that data.

 Note how in this demo there is no tool specific for destination descriptions or activities.
-Since the agent finds no tools for destination descriptions, the information is from the pretrained LLM.
+Since the agent finds no tools for destination descriptions, the information is coming from the pretrained LLM.
 Allowing this for a commercial product is not recommended, unless the LLM responses have been evaluated for the desired criteria (factuality,  appropriateness, tone, etc)

-Going beyond the small demo
+## Going beyond the small demo

 Besides the obvious aspects of scaling the demo to more than 20 destinations and having API calls instead of loading dummy data from memory, there are other areas that could be considered as agents are scaled

-Scoring and Explanation
+### Scoring and Explanation
 With a bigger list of destinations and flight price data we are likely to get more options to choose from.
 It would be beneficial to send these candidates through a ranking model to provide some order based on other factors such as previous user behaviour, popularity, diversity, etc
 A few options could be accompanied by an explanation in line with the user’s trip requirements.

- Evaluation
+### Evaluation
 Create a golden set of prompts and do some automatic checks on whether the right tools were called.
 Check if the user preferences were respected.

-Observability
+### Observability
 I have implemented minimal tool tracing for this demo that allowed me to see the tools were being called.
 However, for production level use cases, we will want to make sure the tools are being called, log the parameters with which they are called, and set up independent evaluations specifically for tool calling.

-Design:
+### Design
 The goal of this small demo was to use a conversational interface, but we can of course imagine the inputs from the user to be coming from a mixture of conversational and interactive widgets such as filters, radio buttons, sliders, etc

-Memory
+### Memory
 Ideally, we want to be able to give the ability to the agent to have information to the previous conversations with the same user.

-Scalability and caching
+### Scalability and caching
 For a full scale production model with full destination coverage, retrieving all the required information to answer queries could require a lot of API calls that may not be realistic to achieve.
 For example, getting all real time flight price for all destinations within a 6 hour flight might not be achievable, so some work needs to be done in order to achieve this.

-Fallback strategies
+### Fallback strategies
 When the tools don’t provide any results, define strategies to relax constraints.

-Guardrails
+### Guardrails
 Have timeouts on call, retries with backoff, manage unsafe user queries.

-Multi-agent
+### Multi-agent
 There is no reason to stick to a single agent.
 For example, as in the October 2025 OpenAI travel agent demo ,  We could have a more modular approach with a flight agent, an itinerary agent, and more, where each one has their own specialization with different tools and different ux components.
 One of the benefits of having a more modular approach comes when the number of tools, and a lot of context has to be given on the instructions on how or when to use or not those tools.